If you want to know, how to write a perfect letter, you will love this amazing piece of content I am about to share with you.

-Informal letters are personal letters and in this type of letter writing, you write to a family member, friend or a personal audience.
+First of all, note that informal letters are personal letters (non-official) and in this type of letter writing, you write to a family member, friend or a personal audience.

 Informal letters are written in an informal tone because you are writing to someone with whom you share a friendly relation, not to someone with whom you share a professional (business-related) relation.

-This question (informal letter) is a part of the directed writing and it comprises of 30 marks, 15 for task fulfilment and 15 for the language used.
+This question is a part of the directed writing and it comprises 30 marks, 15 for task fulfilment and 15 for the language used (in the CIE exam).